arqavaan/Hangman/README.md

 # Hangman

-project has some TODO shoud you implement
+project has some TODO that you shoud implement

 1- play logic:
-user can play game until game finish. when game is finish :
+user can play game until game finish.
+<p>when game is finish :</p>
 * the user's tries finish
 * game is solved